kianniek/Function-Dungeon-II/README.md

 Please use the issue tracker to report bugs, suggest features and submit pull requests to contribute.

 ## Credits
-This project is developed during the Game Play Engineering semester 2 - 2024 for the Smart Education Lab as part of the Erasmus+ GAMMA project.
+This project is developed during the Game Play Engineering semester 2 - 2024 for the Smart Education Lab.

 <!-- ## License
 Distributed under the MIT License.
 See `LICENSE` for more information. -->